remy/remysharp.com/public/drafts/diet.md

 ## 66 days

 You can't change your habits overnight.
 It typically takes [two months](http://www.telegraph.co.uk/health/healthnews/5857845/It-takes-66-days-to-form-a-habit.html) to create a new habit.
-The gym and diet (and knowing what to eat at lunchtime!).
+For me, that was my change of diet (and knowing what to eat at lunchtime!) and the gym.

 It's hard, there's no doubt, but for me, it was, and is: worth it.